chriseisbrown/kafka-streaming/README.md

 #### show me version 1 of the schema in the subject
 curl -X GET http://localhost:8082/subjects/person-value/versions/1

+## use conda
+create a conda environment because fbprophet doesn't want to play with a virtualenv create it in pycharm.  may need to pip install some libraries into it as conda install doesn't always work

 ## install Quandl
 ... into your virtualenv.
 ```
 pip install quandl
+pip install avro-python3
+pip install confluence-kafka
+pip install fbprophet
 ```

 ## load the Kafka topic with prices